bitloops/bitloops-language-vscode/README.md

 ## What's New

-### 0.4.1
+### 0.4.3

-Fixed bug of hover for multiple files workspace
+Fixed bug of hover for file not valid location.

 ---